parmstro/rhis-provisioner-container/sources/README.md

 * **--inventory-dir**
     * This is the path in the executing users home directory that stores an inventory directory that contains your inventory file
     * e.g. /home/ansiblerunner/rhis/rhis-builder-inventory/example.ca/inventory
+* **--ansible-ver 2.5**
+    * This launches the container rhis-provisioner-9-2.5:latest with the above parameters to provide a provisioner to build AAP 2.5.
+    * Omitting the parameter or specifying '2.4' for the version will launch the environment for AAP 2.4

 For example, if you used rhis-builder-provisioner to prepare your provisioner node, you should have the rhis-builder-inventory project cloned to your provisioner node.
 Running the following command will launch the container and connect it to the projects inventory directories:

 ~~~

+# runs an environment capable of building RHIS with AAP 2.4
 ./run_container.sh --secrets-dir ~/rhis/rhis-builder-inventory/example.ca/vault \
                    --group-vars-dir ~/rhis/rhis-builder-inventory/example.ca/group_vars \
                    --host-vars-dir ~/rhis/rhis-builder-inventory/example.ca/host_vars \
                    --inventory-dir ~/rhis/rhis-builder-inventory/example.ca/inventory

+# runs an environment capable of building RHIS with AAP 2.5 (i.e. includes ansible.controller >= version 4.6)
+./run_container.sh --secrets-dir ~/rhis/rhis-builder-inventory/example.ca/vault \
+                   --group-vars-dir ~/rhis/rhis-builder-inventory/example.ca/group_vars \
+                   --host-vars-dir ~/rhis/rhis-builder-inventory/example.ca/host_vars \
+                   --inventory-dir ~/rhis/rhis-builder-inventory/example.ca/inventory \
+                   --ansible-ver 2.5

+## NOTE: Your configuration files must include the appropriate references to synchronize and load the appropriate 2.5 content!

 ~~~